Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 # Adventurers Like You: Skyrim Local Co-op ALPHA

 ![Banner](https://i.imgur.com/1L3zH5y.png)
 ## [Features]
 - ***Local co-op with controllers*** for 2-4 players.
 - ***Fully adjustable co-op camera*** that is controllable by any player, with toggleable camera collisions, object fade, and additional lock on and free cam modes (no split screen).
-- ***Character customization options for P2-P4***.
+- ***Character customization options for companion players***.
 Includes options to change the player's name, gender, race, class, NPC preset appearance, weight, and height.
 - ***Crosshairs for each player*** to target and interact with objects and NPCs, complete with adjustable appearance, sensitivity, fade options, and more.
 - ***New expansive control scheme*** built with co-op in mind that features 69 different customizable binds, 4 assignable inputs or player actions per bind, and different trigger options (on press, on release, on press and release, on hold, and on consecutive tap).
 Enable/disable any bind or even assign recursive binds composed of other binds.
 - ***Any player can control menus***.
 Players can switch which player is in control of dialogue and have different inventories, favorited items, and hotkeys.
 - ***Independent skill leveling and perk selection***.
 While all players share the same character level, each player will level their skills separately using the same XP system as the vanilla game.
-On character level-up, each player can choose to increase their Health, Magicka, or Stamina, and select different perks.
+On character level-up, each player can increase their Health, Magicka, or Stamina, and select different perks.
-- ***Balancing/difficulty options*** featuring per-player damage dealt and received multipliers, per-player health/magicka/stamina regeneration and cost multipliers, per-player skill XP gain multipliers, a character level XP threshold multiplier for all players, customizable player movement and rotation speeds, and more.
+- ***Balancing/difficulty options*** featuring per-player damage dealt and received multipliers, per-player health/magicka/stamina regeneration and cost multipliers, per-player skill XP gain multipliers, a character level XP threshold multiplier for all players, and more.
 - ***New mechanics:***
 	- Assignable emote idle events for player expression.
 	- Arm adjustment (if enabled) with collisions to allow for more interactivity with the world.